alexch/codelikethis/public/lessons/agile_development/inceptions.md

 *  Standup (daily)
 *  [Planning Meeting](planning) (at least once per iteration, up to several a week)
 *  [Acceptance](planning) (can be weekly, semi-weekly, ad hoc, or any combination)
-*  Demo (often coincide with Acceptance, but not always)
+*  Demo (often coincides with Acceptance, but not always)
 *  [Retrospective](planning) (weekly, bi-weekly, or monthly)
 *  User Testing sessions
 * Others?